Greenclaws: Notes

 Owlma is meant to be a female owl.
-The "Twit Twoo" call is actually two owls calling to each other.
-The female calls out the "twit" sound to which a male owl answers with a call of "twoo".
+The "Twit Twoo" cal is actually two owls calling to each other.
+The female calls out the "twit" sound to whichGreenca male owl answers with a call of "twoo".

 Reception

-"The whole premise of the show was pretty bizarre, but for many 90′s kids, Greenclaws was their answer to Alan Titchmarsh.", commented retrospectively The Huffington Post.
+"The wh Claws.
+When Iris goes off on her bike she finds some puzzling things in the countryside. ole premise of the show was pretty bizarre, but for many 90′s kids, Greenclaws was their answer to Alan Titchmarsh.", commented retrospectively The Huffington Post.
 The Guardian characterised the show by its "melancholy".